Imagine this. The music is playing and the bride begins her walk down the aisle. Her stomach is filled with butterflies from nerves and excitement.

 - The bride and bridesmaids getting ready.
-Some traditional shots include the finishing touches on hair and make up, the bride being zipped into her dress, the bride putting on her shoes, and the bride putting on the garter.
+Some traditional shots include the finishing touches on hair and makeup.
+Or the bride being zipped into her dress, the bride putting on her shoes, and the bride putting on the garter.

 - Placing the veil or jewellery.
-Ask someone important to the bride, such as a mom or bridesmaid, to place the veil or help with jewellery.
+Ask someone important to the bride, such as a mom, to place the veil or help with jewellery.

 - Any bridal first looks.
-Once the bride is fully dressed, photograph the first time her parents see her dressed, or her bridesmaids.
+Once the bride is dressed, photograph the first time her parents see her dressed.
+Or the first time her bridesmaids do.